onestardao/WFGY/ProblemMap/GlobalFixMap/Eval_Observability/eval_playbook.md

   > If you need the full triage and all prescriptions, return to the Emergency Room lobby.
 </details>

+> **Evaluation disclaimer (observability playbook)**
+> The signals in this playbook come from specific logging and probing setups.
+> They are tools for monitoring behavior, not proofs of safety or correctness on their own.

+---

 A compact playbook to **stabilize evaluation** and ensure results are reproducible.
 Use this when metrics look inconsistent, coverage drifts, or benchmarks feel untrustworthy.